Catch up on our Gender Card podcast

-The Gender Card is a series produced by Griffith Univeristy's Gender Equality Research Network.
-You can catch our episodes here or follow the series via Soundcloud.
+The Gender Card is a podcast series produced by Griffith Univeristy's Gender Equality Research Network.

 Episode 9: The Gender Card in coronavirus with Sara Davies

 The worldwide health implications of the coronavirus pandemic are well known and discussed at length.
 But what are the ramifications for society, as countries grapple with the many dilemmas we face battling the disease's spread?
 Griffith School of Government and International Relations Professor Sara Davies is urging us to consider these impacts on the wider community, saying it's not just health experts who should be at the decision-making table.
 Her research and books such as Containing Contagion focus on how humans face immense challenges such as massive disease outbreaks.
 On this episode of The Gender Card, Sara warns that to ignore the wider societal implications of coronavirus puts at risk the health warnings themselves, as not everyone is in a position to act.

 Episode 8: The Gender Card in musical traditions with Catherine Grant